Hiiu County

 Hiiu County (Hiiu maakond or Hiiumaa) is one of 15 counties of Estonia, being the smallest county both in terms of area and population.
-It consists of Hiiumaa (German and Dagö), the second largest island of Estonia, and several smaller islands near it.
+It consists of Hiiumaa (German and Dagö), the second-largest island of Estonia, and several smaller islands near it.
 The county borders Lääne County to the east and Saare County to the south.

 History

 Human habitation of Hiiumaa can be traced back to the fifth millennium BC.
-Mesolithic sites in Kõpu peninsula are exemplified by the seal-hunters' settlements.
+Mesolithic sites on the Kõpu Peninsula are exemplified by seal-hunters' settlements.
 There are several well-preserved grave fields of the Iron Age.
-In 1228, the island was first mentioned in written annals under the name Dageida.
+The island was first mentioned in 1228, in annals written under the name Dageida.
 In 1254, Hiiumaa was divided between the Livonian Order and the Bishopric of Ösel-Wiek.
 In 1563 Hiiumaa was annexed into Sweden.
 In 1710, as a result of the Great Northern War the island went under the control of the Russian Empire.
 During World War I, the German military forces occupied Hiiumaa in 1917.
 In 1918–1940 Hiiumaa was part of the Republic of Estonia, then until 1991 occupied by the Soviet Union.

-On demands of the Hanseatic League a lighthouse was built in Kõpu (previously known as Dagerort) at the beginning of the 16th century.
+At the demands of the Hanseatic League a lighthouse was built in Kõpu (previously known as Dagerort) at the beginning of the 16th century.
 It is considered the third-oldest continuously operating lighthouse in the world, still showing its light to 35 mi of the sea.

+The oldest surviving building in the county is Pühalepa Church, which the Teutonic Order began building as a fortress church in 1225.
+The vaulted stone church was completed in the 14th century, and construction of the tower began in 1770.
+After a 19th-century renovation, the crosses of the Order of Malta were painted on the wall of the nave, which is associated with the membership of the Ungern-Sternberg family in this order.
+In the post-war years, the church was used as a warehouse.
+In 1993, the building was consecrated as a church again.

 Most of the farm architecture comes from the 19th century.
-Prominent examples include the Mihkli farming complex and Soera farm-museum with historical national artifacts, respectively.
+Prominent examples include the Mihkli farming complex and Soera farm-museum with historical national artifacts.